parmitage/primer-proto/README.md

 - README.md  - this file
 - LICENSE    - the MIT license

-To install: unpack the tarball, build using make and set the environment variable `PRIMER_LIBRARY_PATH` to point to the `lib` directory.
+To get started: install OCaml, build using make and set the environment variable `PRIMER_LIBRARY_PATH` to point to the `lib` directory.

 Hello, World!
 -------------
-The canonical first program is just a literal string in Primer.
-Rather than resorting to the usual `fac` or `fib`, I'll instead follow Haskell's lead and use Quicksort:
+I've chosen Quicksort as Primer's "Hello, World!":

     val sort = fun xs ->
        let lt = fun a -> a < head(xs)